Tennessee Williams: Posthumous recognition

 Since 2016, St. Louis, Missouri has held an annual Tennessee Williams Festival, featuring a main production and related events such as literary discussions and new plays inspired by his work.
-In 2018 the festival produced A Streetcar Named Desire.

 The U.S. Postal Service honored Williams on a stamp issued on October 13, 1995 as part of its literary arts series.

 Williams is honored with a star on the St. Louis Walk of Fame.
 He is also inducted into the Clarksdale Walk of Fame.

 On October 17, 2019, the Mississippi Writers Trail installed a historical marker commemorating William's literary contributions during his namesake festival produced by the City of Clarksdale, Mississippi.

 Williams is included in Mississippi's float for the 137th Rose Parade.

 Works

 Characters in his plays are often seen as representations of his family members.
 Laura Wingfield in The Glass Menagerie is thought to be modeled on his sister Rose.
 Some biographers believed that the character of Blanche DuBois in A Streetcar Named Desire also is based on her and that the mental deterioration of Blanche's character is inspired by Rose's mental health struggles.

 Amanda Wingfield in The Glass Menagerie generally was taken to represent Williams's mother Edwina.
 Characters such as Tom Wingfield in The Glass Menagerie and Sebastian in Suddenly, Last Summer were understood to represent Williams himself.
 In addition, he used a lobotomy as a motif in Suddenly, Last Summer.

 The Pulitzer Prize for Drama was awarded to A Streetcar Named Desire in 1948 and to Cat on a Hot Tin Roof in 1955.
 These two plays later were adapted as highly successful films by noted directors Elia Kazan (Streetcar), with whom Williams developed a very close artistic relationship, and Richard Brooks (Cat).
 Both plays included references to elements of Williams's life such as homosexuality, mental instability, and alcoholism.

 Although The Flowering Peach by Clifford Odets was the preferred choice of the Pulitzer Prize jury in 1955, and Cat on a Hot Tin Roof was at first considered the weakest of the five shortlisted nominees, Joseph Pulitzer Jr., chairman of the Board, had seen Cat on a Hot Tin Roof and thought it worthy of the drama prize.
 The Board went along with him after considerable discussion.

 Williams wrote The Parade, or Approaching the End of a Summer when he was 29, and worked on it sporadically throughout his life.
 A semi-autobiographical depiction of his 1940 romance with Kip Kiernan in Provincetown, Massachusetts, it was produced for the first time on October 1, 2006, in Provincetown by the Shakespeare on the Cape production company.
 This was part of the First Annual Provincetown Tennessee Williams Festival.
 Something Cloudy, Something Clear (1981) is also based on his memories of Provincetown in the 1940s.

 His last play went through many drafts as he was trying to reconcile what would be the end of his life.
 There are many versions of it, but it is referred to as In Masks Outrageous and Austere.